element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `track_puppeted_user_ips`

-*(boolean)* We record the IP address of clients used to access the API for various reasons, including displaying it to the user in the “Where you’re signed in” dialog.
+*(boolean)* We record the IP address of clients used to access the API for various reasons, including displaying it to the user in the "Where you're signed in" dialog.

 By default, when puppeting another user via the admin API, the client IP address is recorded against the user who created the access token (ie, the admin user), and *not* the puppeted user.

 Set this option to true to also record the IP address against the puppeted user.
-(This also means that the puppeted user will count as an “active” user for the purpose of monthly active user tracking – see `limit_usage_by_mau` etc above.)
+(This also means that the puppeted user will count as an "active" user for the purpose of monthly active user tracking – see `limit_usage_by_mau` etc above.)

 Defaults to `false`.